HorizenOfficial/horizen-academy-v2/docs/scalability/layer-2.md

 Sidechains operate using their own [consensus mechanism](consensus/consensus-mechanisms.md), which means developers can optimize their network for **scalability**, **security** or **decentralization**, and can even choose to make their networks **private** and _permissioned_ or **public** and _permissionless_.

-While side chains are not required to submit state data to the mainchain, many still choose to do so in order to leverage the larger, more decentralized chain's security.
+While sidechains are not required to submit state data to the mainchain, many still choose to do so in order to leverage the larger, more decentralized chain's security.

 ### Rollups